remirobert/RRColorAverageBanner/README.md

 ## License

-RRCustomPageController is available under the MIT license.
+RRColorAverageBanner is available under the MIT license.
 See the LICENSE file for more info.